TacoMarco/Voice-Assistant/README.md

 Note to self 10 years from now.

-Hello, 23 year old marco i assume you are know in uni or maybe working.
+Hello, 23 year old marco i assume you are now in uni or maybe working.
 Hopefully everything works out, bruh shit wild right now, we in quarantine (COVID-19) and America is like rioting and stuff, CCHS has only just opened recently because restrictions have eased because Australia is doing really well unlike a country ran by a man child (Donald Trump).